Hungry Happenings

 1. Make 6 heart-shaped chocolate shells or 12 chocolate half-sphere shells.

-2. If using a silicone heart mold, fill with about 2 tablespoons of chocolate, and use a brush to paint the chocolate up the sides of the mold.
+2. If using a silicone heart mold, fill it with about 2 tablespoons of chocolate, and use a brush to paint the chocolate up the sides of the mold.

 3. If using pure chocolate, chill the chocolate in the refrigerator until hardened, 5-10 minutes.
 If using compound chocolate (candy melts) place the mold in the freezer for 3-5 minutes until the chocolate hardens.